FindChimneySweepers logoFindChimneySweepers

 2. Look up the smoke chamber with the flashlight.
 The smoke chamber is the funnel-shaped area above the damper.
 This is the lowest part of the flue you can see from inside the house.

 4. Scrape a test sample if possible.
-With a screwdriver or similar, gently scrape the deposits.
-Dust that flakes off readily = Stage 1.
-Hard material that takes pressure to dislodge = Stage 2 or Stage 3.
+With a screwdriver or similar, gently scrape the deposits — only if you've ruled out expanded creosote, which should be left intact for documentation.
+Powder that brushes off readily = 1st stage.
+Hard material that takes pressure to dislodge = 2nd or 3rd stage.

 5. Measure thickness approximately.
 Hold the screwdriver against the deposit with the handle perpendicular to the flue wall.
 Deposits up to 1/8 inch are early accumulation.
 1/4 inch or more is advanced.